JY Raj

 Above Stojan has created four weights for JY Raj, including an extra bold roman that has sharp forms yet a gentle, legible appearance.
 Below left The letter g is highly distinctive, just as it is in JY Koliba.
 Below right Four letters that show how how JY Raj breaks from tradition.
 It is in the overall form that Raj maintains its legibility, not in the outline shape or the stroke width.
 Bottom Despite the unconventional forms, it is one of the most legible sans serif typefaces available.

-Copyright©1998-2007 by Typos Type and Image Design.
+Copyright©1998-2011 by Typos Type & Image Design.
 All rights reserved.
 The Typos symbol is the property of Typos Type & Image Design.

 vorherige Seite